lukehb/137-SPM/README.md

 They are perfectly legal max-patterns because neither is the super-pattern of the other, however, they express mostly the same information.
 In massive and pattern dense sequence databases even max-pattern sequential pattern mining algorithms can produce huge pattern outputs - too large to interpret or visualise even.
 Surely, there is some way to mine patterns without producing a massive, mostly redundant, set of sequential patterns?

 # DC-SPAN
 DC-SPAN is our solution to produce low redundancy sequential pattern output.
-The trade-off for redundancy-controleld pattern output is it is purposefully a *lossy* sequential pattern mining technique.
+The trade-off for redundancy-controlled pattern output is it is purposefully a *lossy* sequential pattern mining technique.

 The white-paper describing DC-SPAN is here (coming soon...pm me if I forget to update this).